 As part of the EC6 Project design improvements, the instrumentation, controls, electrical, and plant information systems are being significantly upgraded and modernized to take advantage of proven technological advancements and to enhance plant safety, production reliability, and economics.
 This paper describes these design improvements.
-To provide a proper context for this discussion, the following section describes the overall design philosophy and architecture of the instrumentation, control, and electrical systems of the EC6 plant design.
+The following topics will be covered: